Yes2dotAfrica Campaign

 The DotAfrica initiative was first presented to ICANN African Board members and the AfrICANN community during landmark international meetings in 2006.
 From its earliest days, the campaign was rooted in a bold conviction: that Africa deserved its own top-level domain as a cornerstone of continental digital identity.

-The early groundwork was deliberate and strategic — positioning .africa not merely as a technical resource, but as a symbol of African agency, branding power, and participation in the architecture of the internet.
+The early groundwork was deliberate and strategic — positioning .Africa not merely as a technical resource, but as a symbol of African agency, branding power, and participation in the architecture of the internet.

 Why It Mattered